kollokollo/MQTT-Hyperdash/README.md

 This is a fast and efficient dashboard (GUI) for the MQTT framework.
 It uses the SDL library for graphics rendering, the paho library for communication and the gtk2 framework for user input.
-The dashboard runs on linux, but a port to other operating systems is possible.
+The dashboard runs on Linux, but a port to other operating systems is possible.

 Special features:

 * Very simple and basic set of base elements.
 * animated analog input elements, potentiometers.
 * Fast update rates of 20 Hz are possible.
 * Easy to use: Each panel/dashboard is configured in a single .dash file.

 </pre>

 This repository contains following set of applications:

 #### hyperdash

 hyperdash runs a panel/dashboard, which has been defined in a dash file.
-It opens a window, draws all elements updates wich each new topic message and takes user input with the mouse to manipulate topics contents.
+It opens a window, draws all elements updates with each new topic message and takes user input with the mouse to manipulate topics contents.

 ![Smart Home Dashboard](screenshots/Haussteuerung.png)